mgastner/cartogram-cpp/README.md

 ### Installing GNU gcc-11

 GNU gcc-11 is currently unavailable from apt by default.
 You may find installation instructions [here](https://lindevs.com/install-gcc-on-ubuntu/).

-Alternatively, you may execute the following commands to install it:
+Alternatively, you may run the following commands to install it:

 ```
 sudo apt install build-essential manpages-dev software-properties-common